 Despite being in an increasingly interconnected world, loneliness and social isolation is a prevalent issue for many.
-This is very often the case for those who are homeless, as research has shown they experience some of the highest rates of isolation and loneliness amongst the UK population (Crisis, 2015).
+This is very often the case for those who become vulnerable, highlighting the need for positive relationships.

 This is why we have developed our ‘Friends’ initiative.

 ‘Friends’ is an initiative to bring people together, built with a team of volunteers with a heart for supporting those in the community.

 Our volunteers will meet with our Friends for conversations over breakfast and in time, will build long-term relationships with our Friends in order to support their journey towards social inclusion.